marienahapetian/portfolio-gallery/readme.txt

 == Installation ==

-###Thank you for your interest.
+###Thank you for your interest in Portfolio Gallery plugin.

-Minimum requirements.
-WordPress 3.0+
-PHP 5.x
-MySQL 5.x
+Installation of Portfolio Gallery needs minimum requirements, which are: WordPress 3.0+,  PHP 5.x and MySQL 5.x.

-### Uploading in WordPress Dashboard
+**Uploading Portfolio Gallery in WordPress Dashboard**

+The most simple way to add Portfolio Gallery in WordPress website follows:

+After getting the Zip file of the portfolio plugin from Huge-IT website, or from the Portfolio Gallery page in WordPress, once clicked on Download Free version you get a Zip file.

-1. First download the ZIP file from Wordpress website
+* 1. First download the ZIP file of Portfolio plugin from WordPress website
-2. Log in to your website administrator panel
+* 2. Log in to your website administrator panel
-3. Go to the 'Add New' in the plugins dashboard, click “Upload Plugin”
+* 3. Go to the 'Add New' in the plugins dashboard, click “Upload Plugin”
-4. Upload [WordPress portfolio gallery](https://wordpress.org/plugins/portfolio-gallery/) ZIP file by choosing it from your computer
+* 4. Upload WordPress portfolio gallery ZIP file by choosing it from your computer
-5. Click **Install** Now button
+* 5. Click **Install** Now button
-6. Then click **Activate Plugin** button.
+* 6. Then click **Activate Plugin** button.
-7. You can see the portfolio gallery plugin installed on Wordpress left menu.
+* 7. You can see the portfolio gallery plugin installed on WordPress left menu.

-### Using The WordPress Plugins Dashboard
+**Using The WordPress Plugins Dashboard**

+If you try to install the free version of Portfolio from the search bar of WordPress

-1. Go to the 'Add New' in the plugins dashboard
+* 1. Go to the 'Add New' in the plugins dashboard
-2. Search for 'Portfolio Gallery Huge-IT'
+* 2. Search for 'Portfolio Gallery Huge-IT'
-3. Click **Install** Now button
+* 3. Click **Install** Now button
-4. Then click **Activate Plugin** button
+* 4. Then click **Activate Plugin** button
-5. You can see the plugin installed on Wordpress left menu
+* 5. You can see the Portfolio Gallery plugin installed on WordPress left menu

-### Using FTP
+**Using FTP**

+Portfolio Gallery may be installed from the cPanel

-1. Download the ZIP file from Wordpress website
+* 1. Download the ZIP file of Portfolio gallery plugin from WordPress website
-2. Extract the **portfolio-gallery** directory to your computer
+* 2. Extract the **portfolio-gallery** directory to your computer
-3. Upload the **portfolio-gallery** directory to the **/wp-content/plugins/** directory
+* 3. Upload the **portfolio-gallery** directory to the **/wp-content/plugins/** directory
-4. Activate the plugin in the Plugin dashboard
+* 4. Activate the plugin in the Plugin dashboard
-5. You can see the plugin installed on Wordpress left menu
+* 5. You can see your Portfolio plugin installed on WordPress left menu

-Now you can set your Portfolio Gallery options, images or videos and use our portfolio gallery.
+Now you can set your Portfolio Gallery options, images or videos and use our Portfolio gallery.

+Every time you try to change Zip file of Portfolio plugin with another zip file of the same Portfolio plugin you need to delete the previous one.
+While deleting the plugin, database will still keep the projects which you have created in Portfolio, and transfer them into new Portfolio gallery file.

+If the installation of Portfolio Pro version didn’t open the Pro options, just delete and install it again

 If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)